Monday, November 15, 2021

 The videos were real, authentic and unlike these obligatory runs of the latest indie fads where every video is supposed to be its own special package.

 Game Grumps was cool at the time because you could really get to know both Jon and Arin having listened through hours of chats, stories and friendly debates.
 They were real people in the sort of way a pink haired youtube cash cow with millions of subscribers and a face cam wasn’t; they didn’t need a face cam; flashy jump cuts were something for the short attention spans of the normie surfe.
 The difference between the number of views the Game Grumps actually got and how these views were distributed compared to more popular lets-players is testament to this.
 Corporate lets-players operate with long single videos, so those of the audience don’t have to invest themselves into going through a series of episodes—these videos will get around 5m to 20m on a good day, mainly from people unsubscribed from the actual channel themselves.
 On the other hand the average Game Grumps video with Jon and Arin received around 100k, but 100k of loyal fans returning consistently for each ten minute instalment of whatever game they were playing.
 Even now, currently with 5m subscribers they still maintain around this average, with the rest of the 4.8m sticking around for the occasional animation or Best of.
-Shortly before the Adpocalypse, Jon would end up leaving Game Grumps; a cataclysmic event for a channel beloved by its base in a way incomparable to fans of the sort of hair-players which Youtube favored.
+Shortly before the Adpocalypse, Jon would end up leaving Game Grumps; a cataclysmic event for a channel beloved by its base in a way incomparable to fans of hair-tubers favored by YouTube.

-The chemistry dynamic of Game Grumps is to have in one aspect a slicker and more romantically apt archetype—as was to an extent once manifested by Arin; to complement this, Jon was the Josh to Arin’s Drake; he was the energetic and comical sidekick; less of a fuckboy, but the funnier and actually edgier of the two as it stood; so when Jon left and some musician no one had heard of became Arin’s new sidekick, it’s only natural that mixed reactions ensue.
-Looking at Danny’s past content, it could be said that he was a bit of a goofball himself in being part of a group called Ninja Sex Party; wearing a personality which seemed to lack any sense of seriousness in its comical flare.
+The chemistry dynamic of Game Grumps is to have in one aspect a slicker and more romantically apt archetype—as was to an extent once manifested by Arin; to complement this, Jon was the Josh to Arin’s Drake, less of a fuckboy, but the funnier, and edgier depending on how you look at it; so there were apprehensions when Jon left and some musician no one had heard of became Arin’s new sidekick.
+Danny was kind

 With this in consideration, at the time it seemed he would just fill in for the Jon archetype and everything would continue as normal.
 Funnily enough, Danny, *the outsider, would end up taking Arin’s place as the straight edge sex icon smiling with a charming charisma.
-As it stands now, both Arin and Danny have featured on Youtube Red, making them closer to the hand which feeds them.
+As it stands now, both Arin and Danny have featured on YouTube Red, making them closer to the hand which feeds them.
 They even became unfunny enough to be viewable by normies, once purified with a less down to earth and more conventional style.
 Arin got a golden streak in his hair and that was that—Game Grumps was normie shit.

-(Post Jon Era art and Dan Era art)
+(Post Jon and Dan Era art)

 https://www.youtube.com/watch?v=tMCrymrdQTc